EnterpriseDB/edb-ansible/roles/setup_repo/README.md

 [Database engines supported](#database-engines-supported) section.

 **Note:**
-Should there be a need to install and/or configure a PostgreSQL or EnterpriseDB Postgres Advanced Server Cluster you can utilize the **install_dbserver** role.
+Should there be a need to install and/or configure a PostgreSQL  Cluster you can utilize the **install_dbserver** role.

 **The ansible playbook must be executed under an account that has full privileges.**